Home » Ghosts of Christmas Past (Page 2)

 On the job, you’d never guess they were in vocation; the three resembled any tradesman of the 1920s: capacious canvas pants and blue-stripped cotton shirts made from mattress ticking; well-worn brown boots and tool belts from the 19th century.
-And after work and dinner, a discreet beer—whose origins were less clear than the beverage itself—finished the day.
+And after work and dinner, a clandestine beer—whose origins were less clear than the beverage itself—completed the day.

-Once the brothers broke the rhythm of construction, helping the Schutz family harvest their corn.
+The brothers broke the rhythm once, helping the Schutz family harvest their corn crop.
 And their last day in town—a Sunday—involved a barn dance and picnic, where we learned that Brother Andrew fiddled a respectable toe tapper.

-Such were the ways of Agincourt ninety years ago, and such might be their ways again, if we play our cards right.
+Such were the ways of Agincourt ninety years ago, and such might be their way again, if we play our cards right.